-Unlike some towns, Carbondale isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Carbondale are a mix of both white- and blue-collar jobs.
-Overall, Carbondale is a town of service providers, professionals, and managers.
-There are especially a lot of people living in Carbondale who work in management occupations (13.74%), maintenance occupations (10.41%), and sales jobs (8.91%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Carbondale is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Carbondale is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Carbondale who work in management occupations (13.92%), sales jobs (12.95%), and maintenance occupations (10.33%).

 Also of interest is that Carbondale has more people living here who work in computers and math than 95% of the places in the US.

 Despite being a small town, Carbondale has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.

 The education level of Carbondale ranks among the highest in the nation.
 Of the 25-and-older adult population in Carbondale, 42.96% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Carbondale in 2010 was $28,561, which is upper middle income relative to Colorado and the nation.
 This equates to an annual income of $114,244 for a family of four.
 However, Carbondale contains both very wealthy and poor people as well.